kamiliano1/link-sharing/README.md

 ### Useful resources

-- [Code a Reddit Clone with React, Next.js, Firebase v9, Chakra UI – Full Course](https://www.youtube.com/watch?v=rCm5RVYKWVg&t) - This course helped me on how to implement Firebase to this project.
+- [Code a Reddit Clone with React, Next.js, firebase v9, Chakra UI – Full Course](https://www.youtube.com/watch?v=rCm5RVYKWVg&t) - This course helped me on how to implement firebase to this project.

 ## Author